 X. CHANGES AND AMENDMENTS TO THE BY-LAWS

-The Membership must be notified, in writing, or any proposed changes or amendments to the By-Laws, at least thirty (30) days in advance of the Annual General Meeting.
-Motions to change or amend the By-Laws of the Association must pass by a 2/3rds majority of those present at the Annual General Meeting.
-Any such change or amendment which might be approved by the membership, shall not be in force until formally approved by the Minister responsible for the Canada Corporations Act.
+The Membership must be notified in writing of any proposed changes or amendments to the By-Laws, at least thirty (30) days in advance of the Annual General Meeting.
+Motions to change or amend the By-Laws of the Association must pass by a two-thirds majority of those present at the Annual General Meeting.
+Any such change or amendment which might be approved by the membership shall not be in force until formally approved by the Minister responsible for the Canada Corporations Act.

 - Supplementary Letters Patent